 Emotional Release: Why Runners Cry at the Finish

-We’ve all seen it, men and women alike, the infamous breakdown at the finish line.
+We’ve all seen it, men and women alike, the infamous breakdown at the finish line where runners cry at the finish.
 It’s tears of sheer joy and relief, occasionally the inability to stand up and embraces from those standing closest.
 One of the most recent, and most memorable, emotional finishes was Shalane Flanagan winning the women’s division at the 2017 New York City Marathon.
 She became emotional before even crossing the finish line.

 You don’t have to be winning races or placing in the Olympics like Shalane to feel emotional about the races you run.
 Is the reaction we have at the finish emotional, physiological, physical, sheer exhaustion or relief?
 Or are runners just a bunch of super sensitive saps deep down?
 An educated guess would suspect a combination of multiple aforementioned reasons.
 Why do runners cry at the finish?

-Strangely the exact same hormones that are responsible for the Runner’s High are the very same hormones that are responsible for you losing it when you cross the finish.
+Strangely the exact same hormones that are responsible for the Runner’s High are the very same hormones that are responsible for you losing it when runners cry at the finish.
 The release of the hormones generated during your run allows you to feel the full range of the emotional scale, not just the positive feelings.
-It’s just that we often only run a ‘reasonable’ distance and don’t seek to push ourselves past the Runner’s High to other end; unless of course we are running a race.
+It’s just that we often only run a ‘reasonable’ distance and don’t seek to push ourselves past the Runner’s High to other ends; unless of course we are running a race.

 When you cross a finish line in a race, unlike in most of life, you are physically crossing a finish line.
 You are going to feel big emotions, no matter if you accomplished your goal or not.
 Those emotions can become powerful and they will manifest themselves in physical form.
 Any pent-up emotion you are carrying might find its way out in the manner of tears.